graphaware/neo4j-to-elasticsearch/docs/json-mapper.md

 }
 ```

-### Dynamic index names
+### Dynamic index or type names

-You can use expressions also for defining the name of the index, for example if you want to have index names based
+You can use expressions also for defining the name of the index or the type, for example if you want to have index names based
 on the value of a property, you can use the following as example :

 ```json